Andrew Koppelman

 John Paul Stevens Professor of Law, Northwestern University School of Law

-Topics: Federalism & Separation of Powers • Free Speech & Election Law • Civil Rights • Religious Liberties
+Topics: Civil Rights • Federalism & Separation of Powers • Free Speech & Election Law • Religious Liberties

 Andrew Koppelman is John Paul Stevens Professor of Law, Professor (by courtesy) of Political Science, and Philosophy Department Affiliated Faculty at Northwestern University.
+The argument of his 1988 law student note, that discrimination against gay people is illegal sex discrimination, was adopted by the Supreme Court in Bostock v.
+Clayton County (2020).
 He received the Walder Award for Research Excellence from Northwestern, the Hart-Dworkin award in legal philosophy from the Association of American Law Schools, and the Edward S. Corwin Prize from the American Political Science Association.
-His scholarship focuses on issues at the intersection of law and political philosophy.
-He has written more than 100 scholarly articles and eight books, most recently Burning Down the House: How Libertarian Philosophy Was Corrupted by Delusion and Greed, (St. Martin’s Press).
+He has written more than 150 scholarly articles and eight books, most recently Burning Down the House: How Libertarian Philosophy Was Corrupted by Delusion and Greed, (St. Martin’s Press, 2022).
 His column appears regularly at The Hill.
 You can find his recent work at andrewkoppelman.com.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.